golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

       between "value of index X for node Y" and "market gains of node Y".
     * Because of this we should expect a strong incentive for node operators to have nodes with as good scores as possible
     * This is what we want, but only with an additional assumption: that the score can't be cheated
-    * Creating a data gathering tool that can't be cheated in any way might be impossible, but there are many ways to make it harder
+    * Creating a data gathering tool that can't be cheated in any way might be impossible, but there are many ways to make cheating harder
     * Closing the source seems to be a good first step

     As a crude example: let's say we're benchmarking providers (as a generalization of GAP-10).
-If the VM image hash used for benchmarking is always the same and known to the public, a dishonest provider might be allocating high resources to runtimes using this image and low resources to other.
+If the VM image hash used for benchmarking is always the same and known to the public, a dishonest provider might be allocating high resources to runtimes using this image and low resources otherwise.

 2. Bugs in APIs hosted and/or recommended by the Golem Factory

     *   From the API consumer POV.

         Making wrong market decisions equals wasting money.
 If it's caused by incorrect indices recommended by the Golem Factory, the money-wasting market participant might expect some compensation from the Golem Factory.
-One day we'll almost surely have to face that claims (because we decided to recommend APIs and some APIs will surely have bugs).
+One day we'll almost surely have to face such claims (because we decided to recommend APIs and some APIs will surely have bugs).
         That's why it's important to have an unequivocal terms & conditions.

     *   From the node operator POV